Worried about someone's mental health?

 How can I get help for myself?

 It is important to look after yourself.
-Trying to get help for someone who is unwell can be stressful.
-And can affect your own mental health.
+Trying to get help for your relative might be stressful.

 Email: advice@carersuk.org